m3terDocumentation

 To edit User profile:

-1. Select your User profile at top-right of the Console.
-A User dialog opens:
+1. Select your User profile at top-right of the Console:

-2. Select Edit Profile.
-An Edit Profile dialog opens:
+2. Select Edit profile.
+An dialog opens:

 3. Use the First name and Last name fields to make the required changes to your profile.

 4. Select Update.
-The Edit Profile dialog closes and the updates are saved.
+The Edit profile dialog closes and the updates are saved.

-Note: When you update your User profile, its background color will change automatically - this is normal behavior.
+• When you update your User profile, its background color will change automatically - this is normal behavior.

 Next: Creating and Configuring Service Users